boboweike/react_full_course/03_Basic_Usage_of_React/script/README.md

 Finally, let's open this page to check if our element was successfully created and rendered. [pause] We can see that `Hello React!` is displayed correctly on our webpage.
 Great!

-We can also inspect the element by opening the developer tools. [pause] We find that an `h1` element has been created and placed inside the element with `id root`.
+We can also inspect the element by opening the developer tools. [pause] We find that an `h1` element has been created and placed inside the element with an `id` of `root`.
 Look at this `h1` tag, it has a text node but no attributes.
-This matches the parameters we passed to `React.createElement` earlier: we created an `h1`, with no attributes, and with a text node.
+This matches the parameters we passed to `React.createElement` earlier: we created an `h1` element, with no attributes, and with a text node.

 So, this is the most basic usage of `React`.